florianschanda/smtlib_schanda/README.md

 All of these are automatically annotated with SAT or UNSAT.

-## wintersteiger
-These are Cristoph's FP benchmarks, downloaded on 2017-07-05 from SMTLIB and filed here for convenience.

-## griggio
-These are Alberto's FP benchmarks, downloaded on 2017-07-05 from SMTLIB and filed here for convenience.

 ## nyxbrain
 These are Martin's work-in-progress benchmarks.
 They are filed here for convenience, but they should not be re-distributed or included in SMTLIB as they are *not yet finished or necessarily correct*.
 Please contact Martin for additional detail.

+## SMTLIB

+### wintersteiger
+These are Cristoph's FP benchmarks, downloaded on 2017-07-05 from SMTLIB and filed here for convenience.

+### griggio
+These are Alberto's FP benchmarks, downloaded on 2017-07-05 from SMTLIB and filed here for convenience.

+### heizmann
+These are Matthias Heizmann's Ultimate Automizer benchmarks (in a variety of logics), downloaded on 2017-07-22 from SMTLIB and filed here for convenience.

 # Scripts